Yukta Mookhey: Career

 Mookhey entered the film industry in 2001 through the Tamil movie Poovellam Un Vasam, where she appeared in a song titled "Yukta Mookhey".
 She made her Hindi film debut with Pyaasa in 2002 starring with Aftab Shivdasani.
 The film proved to be a flop at the box office.
 Mookhey was cast in Market but had to drop out due to an injury.
 In 2003, she signed Kab Kyon Kahan and Hum Teeno, but both films where later shelved.
-She was later signed up in the 2004 release Insaaf: The Justice, but had to drop the project.
-In 2005, she acted in two films Memsahab and Love in Japan and in 2006, she appeared in the music video Kathputali.
+She was later signed up for the 2004 release Insaaf: The Justice, but had to drop the project.
+In 2005, she acted in two films, Memsahab and Love in Japan.
+In 2006, she appeared in the music video for "Kathputali".
+In 2010, she acted in Odia film Swayamsiddha, where she played a Maoist named Swayamsiddha.